victor-mlai/Backwards-Comp-API-Cpp/README.md

 </table>

 # Todo
+- Add tests to ensure no breakings on user side
+- Add items to list:
   - Change enum to enum class
-- Add parameters
+  - Add parameters to a function
-- Change base class
+  - Change a base class
   - ...